-Mr Adhikari is a leading Trauma and Orthopaedic Surgeon based in South West London.
-He treats all lower limb problems and performs more than 600 operations a year.
-He has a special interest in knee and hip surgery and deals with surgical as well as non-surgical disorders of the knee.
+Mr Adhikari is a leading Orthopaedic Knee Surgeon with over 20 years experience based in SW London.
+He deals with surgical as well as non-surgical disorders of the knee.
 He also specialises in sports knee injuries.

 He also provides second opinions for difficult knee problems.

 Mr Adhikari completed his MBBS training at Delhi University in 1984, obtaining a gold medal in the final examination.
 He then undertook postgraduate training in orthopaedics at the prestigious All India Institute of Medical Sciences in New Delhi.
 He obtained his masters degree in Orthopaedic Surgery in 1990.

 In the UK he trained in the North East Thames Registrar Rotation in Orthopaedic Surgery from 1992.
 He undertook a knee fellowship with Mr Jamie Flanagan at the Orthopaedic Centre, Black Notley Hospital.
 He obtained his Masters Degree in Orthopaedics from the University of Liverpool in 1996 and then passed the FRCS (Orth) examination in 1999.
 Since then he has trained in various aspects of orthopaedic surgery in Austria, Switzerland, the USA and Germany.

 Mr Adhikari currently works as a Consultant Orthopaedic Surgeon with the Epsom and St Helier NHS Trust.
 He is one of the founding surgeons at the South West London Elective Orthopaedic Centre, which is the largest joint replacement centre in the UK.
 Prior to that he worked in the same capacity for four years at King’s College Hospital and University Hospital Lewisham in London.

 Please note these are regular clinics, other times may be available by appointment